Vice President / Chair, Development Council / Chair, Women's Services Committee

 Mary Anne has been an active member of her community.
 Her outreach has included sitting on the Board of a local daycare, leading the marriage preparation program at St. Bonaventure's Parish for 10 years, as well as organizing fundraising events to benefit St. Clare Inn, a transitional home for homeless women with mental health challenges.

-Marcellina is Senior Director, Global Human Resources, for Celestica, a Canadian global electronics manufacturing services company.
+Marcellina is Vice President, Human Resources, for Celestica, a Canadian global leader in design, manufacturing and supply chain solutions.

 She is an experienced Senior Human Resources Professional with a strategic business perspective.
 Through her work with the Ministry of Labour, The Sun Products Corporation, Molson and Bombardier Aerospace, Marcellina is known as a leader in the development and integration of human resources strategies, policies and programs to support the achievement of business results.

-Marcellina is a former Member of the Board of Centro Scuola and former Chair and Board Member of Harmony Day Care.
+Marcellina is a member of the Board of Mens Sana and former Member of the Board of Centro Scuola and former Chair and Board Member of Harmony Day Care.

 Frank has had a varied career in private practice, academia, government and the judiciary.